These easy whole wheat garlic knots are loaded with roasted garlic and fresh parsley and take just an hour and a half to make.

 - Flip over and repeat with the untied end.
 Press the ends lightly together to make the knot stay.

 These little knots are the perfect side with hearty lentil quinoa soup or this mushroom and kale risotto (which is my first blog post, so be nice!).
 I also love serving them with quinoa chili.
 For more traditional dinner rolls, check out my yeast rolls recipe.

 Whole Wheat Garlic Knots

 - 2 tablespoons olive oil

 - 1 tablespoon fresh parsley

-Return the dough to a lightly flour surface.
+- Return the dough to a lightly floured surface.
 Divide it into 12 even portions.
-Using your hands, roll each portion out so that it's about 10 inches by 1/2 inch.
+Using your hands, roll each portion out so that it's about 10 inches by ½ inch.
 Form into knots by making a ribbon shape, then tucking the lower part of the ribbon up and into the ribbon hole.
 Flip the knot over and repeat with the remaining ribbon end. (see figure in blog post)

-Remove the garlic knots from the oven and brush lightly with the olive oil coating.
+- Remove the garlic knots from the oven and brush lightly with the sauted olive oil and garlic.
+Sprinkle with fresh parsley.
 Enjoy warm or at room temperature.